 The muzzle is the prime location for acne because this active area’s hair and skin are easily damaged when dogs eat, root around, or chew everything in sight (looking at you, puppies).
 A healthy follicle secretes an oily substance called sebum that escapes through the pore; a damaged follicle can get plugged up, and then sebum, pus, and/or skin cells accumulate and create a pimple.
 In an unfortunate self-supporting cycle, such inflammation both causes and is caused by bacterial infection.
 Young dogs secrete more sebum while their bodies are growing, increasing their risk of canine acne.

 Is this a zit?
-How to ID canine acne
+How to diagnose dog acne

 You’ll likely recognize canine acne when you see it.
 Check the muzzle for bumps on the skin, often accompanied by redness or internal white buildup.
 These pimples may be singular or, often, in clusters.
 If your dog has long fur, you might have to look more closely than with a short-haired pup.
 Check also within folds and wrinkles, especially with breeds like pugs and bulldogs whose undulating skin requires cleaning in the crevices.
 Though uncommon, other areas of the body can harbor canine acne, so keep an eye out beyond the snout.
 If you’re in doubt, a vet can generally ID canine acne by sight.
 Your veterinarian will be able to rule out other, more serious, issues that may look like acne, like demodectic mange, or ringworm.